WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

 };
 ```

-If you want to add another chain to the session you can do so by calling `update` and passing in the `topic` and new namespace.
+If you want to add another chain to the session you can do so by calling `update` and passing in the session's `topic` and new namespace.
 Note, the new namespace can only **append** new items, it cannot remove.

 ```ts
 const newNamespace = {